Variety Evasive Subspace Families: Introduction

 Depth-4 arithmetic circuits, also known as $\Sigma\Pi\Sigma\Pi$ circuits, play a very important role in polynomial identity testing.
 In a surprising result, Agrawal and Vinay \cite{AV08} proved that a complete derandomization of black-box PIT for depth-4 circuits implies an $n^{O(\log n)}$-time derandomization of PIT for general circuits of $\poly(n)$ degree.

 Dvir and Shpilka \cite{DS07} initialized the approach of applying \emph{Sylvester--Gallai} type theorems in geometry to PIT for depth-3 ($\Sigma\Pi\Sigma$) circuits.
 Extending this approach, Gupta \cite{Gup14} formulated a conjecture of Sylvester--Gallai type and proved that his conjecture implies a complete derandomization of black-box PIT for depth-4 circuits with bounded top fan-in and bottom fan-in (also called $\Sigma\Pi\Sigma\Pi(k, r)$ circuits, where $k, r=O(1)$).
-In a recent breakthrough (built on \cite{Shp19, PS20}), Peleg and Shpilka \cite{PS20_2} proved that this conjecture holds for $k=3$ and $r=2$, and used it to give a polynomial-time black-box PIT algorithm for $\Sigma\Pi\Sigma\Pi(3, 2)$ circuits.
+Peleg and Shpilka \cite{Shp19, PS20, PS20_2} proved that this conjecture holds for $k=3$ and $r=2$, and used it to give a polynomial-time black-box PIT algorithm for $\Sigma\Pi\Sigma\Pi(3, 2)$ circuits.
+Using a different approach, Dutta, Dwivedi, and Saxena \cite{DDS21} gave a quasipolynomial-time black-box PIT algorithm for $\Sigma\Pi\Sigma\Pi(k, r)$ circuits.
+Finally, in an exciting breakthrough, Limaye, Srinivasan, and Tavenas \cite{LST21} obtained a subexpoential-time black-box PIT algorithm for all arithmetic circuits of bounded depth.

 In \cite{Gup14}, Gupta divided $\Sigma\Pi\Sigma\Pi(k, r)$ into two families: those in a certain Sylvester--Gallai configuration and those that are not.
 His conjecture states that the circuits in the first family always have bounded \emph{transcendence degree}, depending only on $k$ and $r$.
 If the conjecture is true, then the results in \cite{BMS13, ASSS16} imply a complete derandomization of the black-box PIT for this family.
 For the second family of circuits, which we call \emph{non-SG} circuits, he proved that the black-box PIT can also be derandomized completely.